Masayuki Miyaji: the disciple of Miyazaki who dissects fantasy

 Animation with scientific rigor: biology and flight mechanics ✈️

 In works like Xam'd: Lost Memories, Miyaji develops creatures and vehicles that seem pulled from a nature documentary.
-Each being obeys internal biological rules: their wings have a calculated wingspan to support their mass, and their movements follow aerodynamic principles.
+Every being obeys internal biological rules: their wings have a calculated wingspan to support their mass, and their movements follow aerodynamic principles.
 This technical methodology, applied to character and setting design, generates a sense of plausibility that anchors fantasy to an almost tactile reality.

 When your boss is Miyazaki and you become obsessed with wings 🦅